 The study medication will be provided to the family with detailed instructions on how and when to administer.
+The study medication starts between 2-6 weeks post hospital discharge.
 Parents or guardians will be given information on signs and symptoms to look out for and the monthly contact questionnaire will be explained alongside a symptom diary.